Cat Vomiting? See a Vet in San Jose Today

 Common Causes of Cat Vomiting

 Walk-In Cat Care Occasional hairballs happen — but frequent vomiting in cats is a sign something is wrong.
 From food allergies to kidney disease, our veterinarians diagnose and treat the cause, not just the symptom.
 Walk in to ARCH Veterinary for same-day care.
-At ARCH Veterinary, we don't just treat the symptom — we find the cause.
-Our diagnostic workup for a vomiting cat typically includes:
+An otherwise bright cat that hawks up a hairball once a month is normal.
+Vomiting more than once a week, vomiting clear fluid in the morning, or vomiting alongside weight loss is not — and it's the pattern we see in early kidney disease, IBD, and small intestinal lymphoma in cats over eight.

 Our Diagnostic Approach for Vomiting Cats